-Northwestern personnel administer many academic achievement tests during the school year.
-Information and registration materials for tests such as the ACT and SAT are available through the Counseling Office.
+Northwestern personnel administer many grade level academic achievement tests during the school year.
+Students may register for additional tests, as well.
+Information and registration materials for tests such as the ACT and SAT are available through the School Counseling Office and on the website.